gruvw/portfolio/future_posts/2020-07-01-this-website.md

 * Plugins
 * SEO

-When I finally got the technical aspect of jekyll configured, I needed slightly adust the css and html templates in order to fix little details thant I wanted (open links in new tabs, lines number in codes fences, ...).
+When I finally got the technical aspect of Jekyll configured, I needed to slightly adust the [CSS](https://fr.wikipedia.org/wiki/Feuilles_de_style_en_cascade){:target="_blank"} and HTML templates in order to fix little details (open links in new tabs, lines number in code fences, ...).

 I finished by writing the default pages:

 #### 404 Not found

-A simple page that will inform a user that the page he is trying to access do not exists.
+A simple page that will inform a user that the page he is trying to access does not exist.

 #### The index

-The landing page of the website which was a bit wired to write: I needed to write it in markdown but name the file with a `.html` extension and the markdown file needed to be written in a strange way...
+The landing page of the website which was a bit weird to write: I needed to write it in markdown but name the file with a `.html` extension and the markdown file needed to be written in a strange way...

 #### About page

 Just wrote a text about me and my life.

-I needed to modify the template in order to have my images to render correctly side by side and the page to still be responsive.
+I needed to modify the template in order to make my images render correctly side by side and the page to still be responsive.

 #### JSON Resume

-With this project I discovered [JSON resume](https://jsonresume.org/){:target="_blank"} which is a very cool way to make and update your resume.
+With this project I discovered [JSON resume](https://jsonresume.org/){:target="_blank"} which is a very cool way to write and update your resume.
-So I made my resume in json and integrated it in my website automatically, very easy.
+So I wrote my resume in JSON and integrated it in my website automatically.
+It was very easy.

-If you are interested into seeing my resume you can find it there:
+If you are interested in seeing my resume you can find it here:

 * On this website: [Resume Page](https://gruvw.com/resume.html){:target="_blank"}
 * The raw JSON data on [this GitHub Gist](https://gist.github.com/gruvw/510ea6adf8679429e6078282a87f782e){:target="_blank"}
 * On the JSON resume registry: [Gruvw](https://registry.jsonresume.org/gruvw){:target="_blank"}

-#### Projects list
+#### Project list

 The page where all my projects are listed by tags.

 ## 📝 Publishing Projects

 Once the site was finally ready, I just needed to actually write an article for each of my past projects.
-I create a new article by adding a markdown file and providing basic informations in the preamble.
+I created a new article by adding a markdown file and providing basic informations in the preamble.
 This is what this project's preamble looks like:

 ```m